Alexandro José Gradilla

 Learning Goals and Student Learning Outcomes

-The following learning goals and learning outcomes have been established for students pursuing a degree in Chicana/o Studies:
+The following learning goals and learning outcomes have been established for students pursuing a degree in African American Studies:

-- Engage technology and multimedia in communicating written and oral research
+- Engage technology and multimedia in the communicating of written and oral presentations

 Programs and Courses Offered